DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

    a.
 Create an EC2 Role named "aws-elasticbeanstalk-ec2-role":
       - Go to "Roles" and click "Create role"
       - Choose AWS service and EC2 as the use case
+      - Click 'Next'
+      - Set 'Filter by Type' to 'Customer managed'
-      - Attach the "ElasticBeanstalkEC2RolePolicy" you created earlier
+      - Select the "ElasticBeanstalkEC2RolePolicy" policy
+      - Click 'Next'
+      - Fill in role name: "aws-elasticbeanstalk-ec2-role"
+      - Click 'Create role'

    b.
 Create a Service Role named "aws-elasticbeanstalk-service-role":
       - Go to "Roles" and click "Create role"
       - Choose AWS service and Elastic Beanstalk as the use case
+      - Click 'Next'
+      - Set 'Filter by Type' to 'Customer managed'
-      - Attach the "ElasticBeanstalkServiceRolePolicy" you created earlier
+      - Select the "ElasticBeanstalkServiceRolePolicy" policy
+      - Click 'Next'
+      - Fill in role name: "aws-elasticbeanstalk-service-role"
+      - Click 'Create role'

 4. In the AWS Management Console, go to the Elastic Beanstalk service.